The War On Fats

 Guidelines for Fat Intake

-If you're curious about what your daily fat intake should be, the answer is always the same: it’s bio-individual.
-People’s needs will vary based on their unique physiology.
-However, for those seeking general guidelines, recommendations from the Dietary Guidelines for Americans, the Dietary Reference Intakes, and the American Heart Association provide some direction.
+If you're wondering how much fat you should be eating each day, the answer is always the same: it depends on you.
+Fat intake is bio-individual, meaning it varies based on your unique physiology, lifestyle, and overall health needs.
+However, if you're looking for general guidelines, recommendations from the Dietary Guidelines for Americans, the Dietary Reference Intakes, and the American Heart Association can provide a helpful starting point.

 Dietary Guidelines for Americans